paldhous/ucb/2017/dataviz/md_raw/class14.md

 Then it creates an R object called `chart`, which is a static **ggplot2** chart drawn from that data.

-It then saves that chart using the `ggsave()` function, at the defined dimensions and resolution, before printing a message to the R console giving a progress update on the loop.
+It then saves that chart using the `ggsave` function, at the defined dimensions and resolution, before printing a message to the R console giving a progress update on the loop.

-This code makes use of an R function called `paste0()`.
-It is the equivalent of `=concatenate()` in a spreadsheet formula, appending text into a single string.
+This code makes use of the R function `paste0`.
+As we saw in week 13, it is the equivalent of `=concatenate` in a spreadsheet formula, appending text into a single string.
 The elements to be combined are separated by commas, and can be either text, written in quote marks, or a named variable or object that contains text, or a number that can be rendered as text.

 So when `y` is `1880`, `(paste0("charts/",y,".jpg")` is `"charts/1880.jpg"`.
 This is how the individual charts get saved with the appropriate names in the `charts` folder.

 #### Combine the charts and maps into a single frame for each year

 Again, we will use a for loop.
-This time the loop will be written in R, but it will send ImageMagick code to your wider system using the `system()` function.
-It has same effect as if you ran each line of ImageMagick code in the Terminal.
+This time the loop will be written in R, but it  will send ImageMagick code to your wider computer system using the `system` function.

 ```R
 # combine the maps and charts with ImageMagick, add year label to each frame